danielsarkozi/mass_assignment/Documentation.md

 ```

 ## Task of each agent
-> In general, there are two type of Task:
+> In general, there are three type of Task:

 ### Basic Agent Task:
 ```java